-Jim Kolbe currently serves as a senior transatlantic fellow for GMF.
-He advises on trade matters as well as issues of effectiveness of U.S. assistance to foreign countries, on U.S.-EU relationships, and on migration and its relationship to development.
+Jim Kolbe currently serves as a resident distinguished fellow at GMF.
+He advises on trade matters as well as issues of effectiveness of U.S. assistance to foreign countries, on U.S.–EU relationships, and on migration and its relationship to development.
 From 2008-10, he co-chaired the Transatlantic Taskforce on Development with Gunilla Carlsson, the Swedish minister for international development cooperation.
-The Taskforce consisted of experts from both sides of the Atlantic from governments, NGOs, foundations and corporations and made strategic recommendations on development for the U.S. administration as well as to European audiences.
-In 2011-12, he co-chaired another task force with the Swedish minister for trade.
-This task force developed a strategic plan for the launching of U.S.-EU trade negotiations, now known as the Transatlantic Trade and Investment Partnership talks.
+The Taskforce consisted of experts from both sides of the Atlantic from governments, NGOs, foundations, and corporations and made strategic recommendations on development for the U.S. administration as well as to European audiences.
+From 2011-12, he co-chaired another task force with the Swedish minister for trade.
+This task force developed a strategic plan for launching U.S.–EU trade negotiations, which are now known as the Transatlantic Trade and Investment Partnership (TTIP) talks.

 In addition to his work with GMF, Kolbe serves on the board of counselors McLarty Associates and is president of JTKConsulting, which represents the interests of Arizona clients to the United States Congress.

 Kolbe serves as vice chairman of the Board of Directors of the International Republican Institute, and is a member of the boards of directors for Freedom House, the Institute for Science and Global Policy, the Project on Middle East Democracy.
 In Arizona, he serves on the boards of directors for the Community Food Bank and Critical Path Institute.
 He is also co-chair of the Governor’s Transportation and Trade Task Force, and is a member of the Council on Foreign Relations.